bounded-systems/lima-devshell/.flakes/routes/GRAPH-TOOLS.md

 # Flake Graph Tools

-This directory contains graph-aware tooling for managing flake input graphs with schema validation.
+This document describes graph-aware tooling for managing flake input graphs with schema validation.
+All related configuration files are stored in `.flakes/routes/`.

 ## Overview